 While you’re getting ready to move into your new house, your solicitor will be working so that everything proceeds smoothly to settlement.
 To make sure the seller hasn’t left something out of the contract, they’ll be carrying out enquires about the property with the local council and government departments.

 What exactly are you buying?

-Technically, owning a property means having ‘title’ to it.
-From a practical point of view this means once you’ve bought your name will appear on the Certificate of Title (sometimes known as the title deed).
-Because most land in NSW operates under Torrens Title your solicitor will then have to register this certificate at the Lands Title Office so that everyone knows you’re now the owner.
+Technically, owning a property means having “title” to it.
+From a practical point of view, this means once you’ve bought your name will appear on the Certificate of Title (sometimes known as the title deed).
+Because most land in NSW operates under Torrens Title, your solicitor will then have to register this certificate at Land and Property Information so everyone knows you’re now the owner.

 Generally, when you buy a house or apartment in NSW you get one of the following:

-- Strata title which usually applies to apartments or town houses and gives you the rights to the airspace in your unit
+- Strata title, which usually applies to apartments or town houses and gives you the rights to the internal part of your unit

-- Company title is another, less common way of apartment ownership.
-You buy ‘shares’ in a company and this, in turn, entitles you to the use of an apartment
+- Company title, which is a less common way of apartment ownership.
+You buy shares in a company and this in turn entitles you to the use of an apartment

 What happens at settlement?